Ronitsabhaya75/Habit-Quest/README.md

 # HabitQuest - Gamified Habit Tracking Application

 HabitQuest is a gamified habit tracking application designed to help users build positive habits through game mechanics and interactive features.
-The application combines the science of habit formation with game design elements to create an engaging experience that motivates users to maintain consistent routines.
+The application combines the science of habit formation with game design elements to create an engaging experience that motivates users to maintain consistent routines

 ## Table of Contents